Eliza Poe: New York City

 The family relocated to New York City in the summer of 1809.
 Eliza had often been praised for her acting ability while David's performances were routinely criticized harshly, possibly due to his own stage fright.
 David, an ill-tempered alcoholic, abandoned the stage and his family about six weeks after moving to New York.
-Though David's fate is unknown, there is some evidence to suggest he died in Norfolk on December 11, 1811.
+Though David's fate is unknown, there is some evidence to suggest he died in Norfolk, Virginia, on December 11, 1811.
 Eliza gave birth to a third child, a daughter she called Rosalie, in December 1810.
 Eliza continued traveling as she performed.